bharathegde500/portfolio-projects/Database application for medical stores or for shops/readme.txt

-to sucessfully run the application on your machine make sure that you have correctly linked your database to the program.
+to sucessfully run the application on your machine make sure that you have correctly linked your database to the program. in the code file - mysqlconnect.java modify the statement in public class mysqlconnect to your appropriate login details of mysql database